 The Humanitarian Leadership Programme (Graduate Certificate of Humanitarian Leadership) is a uniquely intensive and challenging leadership programme designed for humanitarians.

-The HLP is a comprehensive eight month programme designed by an expert group of humanitarians, academics, and leadership development specialists to transform the leadership offered by humanitarians and their organisations.
+The HLP is a comprehensive eight-month course designed by an expert group of humanitarians, academics, and leadership development specialists to transform the leadership offered by humanitarians and their organisations.

-Developed, tested and refined over three years, this programme will challenge you intellectually and emotionally.
-This programme has been designed to enhance your understanding of the humanitarian system, build your ability to deliver humanitarian operations and support you to develop the quality of leadership you offer others in some of the most challenging and complex contexts.
+Developed, tested and refined since 2011, this programme will challenge you intellectually and emotionally.
+This programme has been designed to enhance your understanding of the humanitarian system, and support you to develop the quality of leadership you offer others in some of the most challenging and complex contexts.

 Through expert-led seminars and workshops, guest speakers, individual coaching, peer learning, cutting edge distance learning resources and intensive simulation exercises you will put yourself through an experience that is unrivalled, and have the opportunity develop and put your leadership to the test in a safe and supportive environment.

-Students who successfully complete the programme will be awarded a Graduate Certificate of Humanitarian Leadership, and join a growing alumni of humanitarian leaders who represent the vanguard of change in the humanitarian industry.
-Save the Children, Deakin University, World Vision and Oxfam, along with supporting partners, are pleased to invite humanitarian professionals from Asia-Pacific and beyond to participate in the Humanitarian Leadership Programme.
+Students who successfully complete the course will be awarded a Graduate Certificate of Humanitarian Leadership, and join a growing alumni of humanitarian leaders who represent the vanguard of change in the humanitarian industry.

 If you wish to apply please ensure that you have read the Application Process thoroughly and downloaded the personal statement and referee forms.